 Hung = the Infinite, vibrating and real

-This mantra literally means: “I am Thou."
-It can
+Meaning = “I am Thou."
+It can also

 Time: 11 minutes.

-End: Inhale deeply, hold your breath and visualize the person
+Finish: Inhale deeply, hold your breath and visualize the person you

-you want to send healing to (it can be yourself).
-Make that
+want to send healing to (it can be yourself).
+Make that image in

-image in your mind very clear and see a glowing green light
+your mind very clear and see a glowing green light around the person.

-bathing the person, bathing every cell in the body.
-Exhale
+green healing light bathing the person, bathing every cell in the

 Sa Ta Na Ma Meditation